Retirement savings catch-up: Steps to consider now

 Even if it feels like time is running short, you can still take steps to help stay on track for the retirement you want.

 As you approach retirement, you may be concerned that your retirement nest egg is not as large as you'd planned.
 But no matter where you are in the retirement planning process or how much you've socked away, you may be able to do more to help prepare for a comfortable retirement.
-"It's never too late to get started," says Debra Greenberg, director of Investment Solutions & Personal Retirement at Bank of America.
+"It's never too late to get started," says Christopher Vale, senior digital director, Financial Wellness Client Experience at Bank of America.
 Here are five steps to consider that can help get you closer to the comfortable retirement you desire.

 It's never too late to get started.